Chip Repair FAQ

 - Make the crack look much less visible.

 Or, as I say, we “stop it, make it stronger, and make it pretty!”
+That’s the foundation of our mobile glass repair service.

 I have two (or more) separate cracks in my windshield.
 Can these be repaired?

 Generally speaking, I won’t attempt to do a repair in this instance.
 A windshield with two or more cracks (or a complex crack, usually caused by a large rock or a baseball, for example) ought to be replaced, both from a visual and from a safety point of view.
+If you’re unsure, please contact me about whether our crack or chip repair in Colorado Springs is right for you by calling (719) 591-1666.

 Rain-X, as you probably already know, is a liquid product that is applied to the outer surface of the glass to reduce the need for wipers during rain.
 Rain-X and similar products contain a wax or paraffin that causes the raindrops to bead up and then flow upward off the glass without the need for windshield wipers.
 A typical application lasts about six months.